Why does employment law exist?

 - Employment Rights Act 1996: An update to older Labour Law, this act covers the rights of employees in situations such as dismissal, paternity leave, maternity leave and redundancy.

 - National Minimum Wage Act 1998: This act sets out the NMW for employees and employers across the UK.
-The government regularly reviews this to keep it in line with inflation, etc.
+The Government regularly reviews this to keep it in line with inflation, etc.

 - The Maternity and Parental Leave etc. Regulations 1999: Statutory legislation that governs the rights of employees to time off work for family related leave.

-- Part-Time Workers (Prevention of Less Favourable Treatment) Regulations 2000: A UK labour law measure that requires that employers give people on part-time contracts comparable treatment to people on full-time contracts who do the same jobs.
+- Part-Time Workers (Prevention of Less Favourable Treatment) Regulations 2000: A UK labour law measure that requires employers to give people on part-time contracts comparable treatment to people on full-time contracts who do the same jobs.

 - Transfer of Undertakings (Protection of Employment) Regulations 2006: Protection of existing employees' rights and any employment contracts when a company goes through a business transfer.